fu5ha/nanopow-rs-node/README.md

 # nanopow-rs-node

-A wrapper for nanopow-rs for Node to provide fast, safe, fully multithreaded Nano proof-of-work generation in Node.js.
+A JavaScript wrapper for nanopow-rs to provide fast, safe, fully multithreaded Nano proof-of-work generation in Node.js.

 ## Usage